dtao/decks/javascript-for-the-anti-js-crowd.markdown

 doSomething({ bar: 'blah' }).should.eql('blah');
 ```

-Oh yeah, and we were able to put that `should` method there because
-`Object.prototype` is exposed, just like everything else.

 ***

-## 2c.
+# 2c.
 "Bad" for encapsulation

 There are no access modifiers (`private`, `protected`, etc.) in JavaScript.